|Hearing Loss Association of Oregon - Portland

 For information, please contact: Anne McLaughlin - firstname.lastname@example.org

 Other Oregon Chapters Hearing Loss Association of Oregon Home Page

-Get information on Oregon Communication Project (OR-CAP), a new organization in Oregon that works with hearing-impaired members to gain compliance with Oregon state and Federal disability law.
+Get information on Oregon Communication Project (OR-CAP), a organization that works with hearing-impaired members to gain compliance with Oregon state and Federal disability law.
 OR-CAPís past successes include open captioning at Portland Trail Blazer games at the Moda Center.
 Learn more about OR-CAP here

 Contact Local Television Stations Regarding Captioning Issues:

 Click below to find email and address links for Portland television stations to address complaints or compliments regarding captioning issues while watching TV.

 Articles and files on this site are in pdf format.
 Viewing articles and files requires the use of Adobe Reader, a FREE application that can be downloaded to your computer.
 Get Adobe Reader

 We'd love to meet you!